Ndombolo: 2010s

 Fally Ipupa's "Original" became a hit in 2014, reigniting interest in the genre after prominent ndombolo artists migrated to Europe.
 By the end of 2014, Fabregas Le Métis Noir debuted his seven-track album, titled Anapipo, which achieved great success and garnered recognition throughout Africa.
 The album's standout ndombolo-infused single "Mascara" sparked the Ya Mado dance trend, leading to the #YaMadoChallenge on social media, where numerous online personalities emulated the dance and nominated others to participate.
 The song also brought attention to the African dashiki, a colorful patterned shirt that became colloquially known as "Ya Mado", in reference to the accompanying dance.
 However, the song faced a government ban on airplay in the Democratic Republic of the Congo, citing the Ya Mado dance as "indecent".

 Koffi Olamide's ndombolo-inspired song "Selfie" (alternately known as "Ekoti té"), from his 2015 studio album 13ème Apôtre, rapidly became a viral sensation, amassing over a million views on YouTube within three weeks of its release.
 The accompanying hashtag #OpérationSelfie gained traction across various social media platforms and was endorsed by celebrities such as French singer Matt Pokora, Ivorian footballer Didier Drogba, and French-Congolese footballer Blaise Matuidi.
-Meanwhile, Félix Wazekwa's breakthrough single "Fimbu", steeped in ndombolo rhythms, gained immense popularity during the lead-up to the 2016 African Nations Championship and emerged as a celebratory anthem for the Congolese national football team during the 2017 Africa Cup of Nations, inspiring a synchronized dance among players to commemorate each goal scored.
+Meanwhile, Félix Wazekwa's breakthrough single "Fimbu", steeped in ndombolo rhythms, gained immense popularity during the lead-up to the 2016 African Nations Championship and emerged as a celebratory anthem for the Congo national football team during the 2017 Africa Cup of Nations, inspiring a synchronized dance among players to commemorate each goal scored.